turingschool/gear-up/citizenship_m1/session_1_personal_narrative.markdown

 ## Break (5 min)

 ## Develop Personal Stories (25 min)
-We will begin this session with 5 minutes of individual reflection using this worksheet [turing.io](link TBD).
+We will begin this session with 5 minutes of individual reflection using this worksheet [link tbd](turing.io).

 For the second part of the session, students will work in groups of 4 to share their personal stories and receive feedback on how to more effectively communicate their experiences.
 Each person will share for 2 minutes, then the group will take 2 min to give feedback.
-Use this worksheet ([turing.io](link TBD)) to organize feedback.
+Use this worksheet ([link tbd](turing.io)) to organize feedback.

 ## Break (5 min)

 ## Sharing (90 min)
 We will have snacks and drinks and share our stories.